FlavioRyu/Chess-Game/README.md

 More info and detailed features (a rather thorough explanation) about all the classes and functions used can be found in the `Chess_Report.pdf` file!

-It is currently not possible to download and play with it but I will be working on a solution soon! 😴
+You can play it on Windows by just downloading the `.exe` file! 🤩